TengdaHan/CoCLR/README.md

 [[Arxiv]](https://arxiv.org/abs/2010.09709)

 ### News
+* [2021.01.29] Upload both RGB and optical flow dataset for UCF101 [(links)](#dataset).
+* [2021.01.11] Update our paper for NeurIPS2020 final version: corrected InfoNCE-RGB-linearProbe baseline result in Table1 from 52.3% (pretrained for 800 epochs, unnessary and unfair) to 46.8% (pretrained for 500 epochs, fair comparison).
+Thanks [@liuhualin333](https://github.com/liuhualin333) for pointing out.
 * [2020.12.08] Update instructions.
 * [2020.11.17] Upload pretrained weights for UCF101 experiments.
 * [2020.10.30] Update "draft" dataloader files, CoCLR code, evaluation code as requested by some researchers.
 Will check and add detailed instructions later.